Grants for small businesses

 City and County of Honolulu

-The application is now closed.
-Visit oneoahu.org for County of Honolulu programs and resources for Honolulu residents affected by COVID-19.
+The application is now OPEN.
+Visit oneoahu.org to apply, as well as for additional County of Honolulu programs and resources for Honolulu residents affected by COVID-19.

 County of Kauai